NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 10. SQL Duration with Potential Problems : Time duration of any SQL/DF operations that contains operations we consider potentially problematic.
 11. SQL Ids with Failures: SQL Ids of queries with failed jobs.
-12. Read Score Percent: The value of the parameter `--read-score-percent` when the qualification tool was run.
+12. Read Score Percent: The value of the parameter `--read-score-percent` when the Qualification tool was run.
 Default is 20 percent.
 13. Read File Format Score: A score given based on whether the read file formats and types are supported.
 14. Unsupported Read File Formats and Types: Looks at the Read Schema and reports the file formats along with types which may not be fully supported.